JakobCoding/React-Bootcamp/README.md

 👉 Let’s Connect

-If you’d like to discuss React, modern web development, or potential collaboration opportunities:
+If you’d like to discuss React, Modern web development, or potential collaboration opportunities:

 🔗 [LinkedIn](https://www.linkedin.com/in/jakechalmers86/)